-Harvard is now accepting applications for its second degree in Computational Science and Engineering, the two-year Master of Engineering
+Harvard now has a second degree in Computational Science and Engineering, the two-year Master of Engineering

 The ME is a two-year program requiring a thesis.
 The student is expected to spend most of the second year conducting research.

 Students will be admitted to the new program through the Graduate School of Arts and Sciences.
 GSAS requires online submission of applications for graduate study.
 In general, applicants must hold the BA or equivalent degree.
 GSAS considers students for admission to the fall term only.
 Additional rules and requirements, including SEAS program requirements and application deadline for graduate admission (December 16, 2013), are outlined at the GSAS website.